 But I’m a fortunate cookie and dreams do come true, you just don’t have to give up on them, no matter what life brings or what other people say (or the voices in your head) you can or you cannot do!

-Many years after I was sitting in my room scrolling the internet and dreaming with my eyes wide open, early this year, I got the chance to live the incredible experience of a Safari in Selous Game Reserve, the biggest faunal reserves of Tanzania (one of the largest in the world), and one of the most unique things to do in the country even if you go there for one day or spend 3 weeks in Tanzania, apart from climbing Kilimanjaro.
+Many years after I was sitting in my room scrolling the internet and dreaming with my eyes wide open, early this year, I got the chance to live the incredible experience of a Safari in Selous Game Reserve, the biggest faunal reserves in Tanzania (one of the largest in the world), and one of the most unique things to do in the country even if you go there for one day or spend 3 weeks in Tanzania, apart from climbing Kilimanjaro.

 Top things to see and do at Selous Game Reserve Safari in Tanzania

-- Do a boat safari on the Rufijiriver and just let yourself amazed by the plenty that nature has to offer.
+And just let yourself be amazed by the plenty that nature has to offer.
 The sailing part itself is relaxing and special, but all sorts of animals surprised us with their presence: from monkeys on the river banks to baby crocodiles hiding in the sand, to hippos looking at us with puzzled faces (“what are you looking at humans?”) everything felt perfect.

-- Take a village tour – it’s not often that you get to see how people live in the heart of Africa, under the burning sun, in a village located at 5 hours travel time from the nearest city.
-We took a small walk in the “city center”, visited the small and simple local market, the school, a Masai shop filled with souvenirs and tasted the local dried fish on display at all the stalls.
+It’s not often that you get to see how people live in the heart of Africa, under the burning sun, in a village located at 5 hours of travel time from the nearest city.
+We took a small walk in the “city center”, visited the small and simple local market, the school, a Masai shop filled with souvenirs, and tasted the local dried fish on display at all the stalls.

 Where to stay in Selous Game Reserve Safari Tanzania

 Since we bought the whole package from a travel agency we got the hotel in Zanzibar and the accommodation in the Safari from the same provider, Africa Safari Camp ( getting also a very good price all in all), but there are plenty of places to choose from.
-Prices might be high if you choose to go there directly but if you do a little bit of planning in advance, you can find a good offer and choose anything from luxury hotels, to lodges, to tents and campsites.
+Prices might be high if you choose to go there directly, but if you do a little bit of planning, you can find a good offer and choose anything from luxury hotels, lodges, tents, and campsites.

 Tips and tricks you need to have in mind when visiting Selous Game Reserve Safari Tanzania